 The Abdullah Aid UK emergency relief team has been assisting with the Rohingya crisis at the refugee camps located along Bangladesh/Myanmar (Burma) border

-Further emergency relief teams are scheduled to depart the UK for Bangladesh in December
+Emergency relief teams are scheduled to depart the UK for Bangladesh on a continuous basis

 The Abdullah Aid emergency relief teams are continually working within the refugee camps providing food, water, hygiene packs together with building shelters, toilets, installing water pumps for clean water & providing a medical clinic for our Rohingya brothers and sisters